 According to the Lord’s own word, we tell you that we who are still alive, who are left till the coming of the Lord, will certainly not precede those who have fallen asleep.
 For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.
 After that, we who are still alive and are left will be caught up together with them in the clouds to meet the Lord in the air.
 And so we will be with the Lord forever.

 Those who believe in the rapture disagree as to when it will occur in relationship to the “great tribulation” before Christ returns.
 They are divided over whether the rapture will happen before, during or after the tribulation.
 These groups are called pretribulationists, midtribulationists, and posttribulationists.
-A less prominent variation of the rapture theory is that only the faithful elect within the Christian church community will be caught up at the beginning of the tribulation.

 What is our view on the rapture?
-If we look at 1 Thessalonians 4:15-17, the apostle Paul seems to simply say that at “the trumpet call of God” the dead in Christ will rise first and those believers who were alive would be caught up together with them “in the clouds to meet the Lord in the air.”
+If we look at 1 Thessalonians 4:15-17, the apostle Paul seems to say that at “the trumpet call of God” the dead in Christ will rise first and those believers who were alive would be caught up together with them “in the clouds to meet the Lord in the air.”
 There is no discussion of the church, or a part of the church, being raptured or taken away before, during or after a tribulation period.

-The question of what specifically will happen to the church before, during and after Jesus returns in glory is not clearly addressed in Scripture.
+The question of what will happen to the church before, during and after Jesus returns in glory is not clearly addressed in Scripture.
 What we can be sure about is what Scripture is clear and dogmatic about: Jesus will return in glory to judge the world.
 Those who are found in allegiance to him will be resurrected and live with him in joy and glory forever.